 When FRAM became a commercially viable electronics component in the late 2000s, data logging became ridiculously simple.
-Data pointers could be saved in FRAM without the fear of power loss corruption or physical deterioration to the memory chip.
-Since then, FRAM and Flash have been prominent in my embedded system designs that include process monitoring controller tracking and logging operations of multiple machines.
+Data pointers could be saved in FRAM chips without the fear of power loss corruption or physical deterioration of the memory chip.
+Since then, FRAM and Flash have been prominent in my embedded datalogging system designs that include process monitoring controller tracking and logging operations of multiple machines.

 Does this mean FRAM will totally replace Flash and SRAM?
 It depends.
-FRAM does a better job in the areas that Flash and SRAM struggle.
+FRAM does a better job in the areas in that Flash and SRAM struggle.
 Its ability to retain data while ensuring a long life cycle makes it the ideal choice for applications that require storing configurations and dynamic records.
-That being said, Flash is still the better choice for storing huge transactions since its capacity is way higher than FRAM’s.
+That being said, Flash is still the better choice for storing huge transactions since its capacity is so much larger than FRAM’s.